ironboy/react-rapide/README.md

-Using our own backend with React/Vite.
+The shopping cart site with translations.